‘Dedicate yourself completely to your own spiritual life,

 If you are 16 years old and above, please skip this section and proceed to the terms of submisssion.

-Terms of submission: By submitting this form, I certify that I have carefully read and will follow the instructions for enrolling in the M.I. in the Enrol page of this website.
+Terms of submission: By submitting this form, I certify that I have carefully read and will follow the instructions for enrolling in the M.I. (and, if I have opted in, the Knights at the Foot of the Cross) in the Enrol page of this website.

 I agree to the M.I. storing my information solely for the purposes of enrolling me into the M.I., confirming my enrolment with me, and updating me through e-mail (if I provide it) about the M.I.